A religious vocation is a call to a certain way of life. As with every form of life, there are various stages of growth and development.

 BEARING A HIDDEN FRUITFULNESS . . .

 After the novitiate is completed, first profession of vows is made.
-According to our custom, this is in the hands of one’s prioress, and begins another probationary period lasting three or more years.
+According to our custom, this is in the hands of one’s prioress, and begins another probationary period lasting at least five years.
 Finally comes the happy day when the sister can extend these vows “until death,” in what is called “solemn vows.”
-This totally offering of herself to God is witnessed by the Church and sealed for life.
-Though hidden from the eyes of the world, her religious consecration bears a wondeful fruitfulness in souls.
+This total offering of herself to God is witnessed by the Church and sealed for life.
+Though hidden from the eyes of the world, her religious consecration bears a wonderful fruitfulness in souls.
 May God be pleased to increase our numbers!
 How much the world needs our prayers!